MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab09_Ex2_Configure multi-factor authentication using conditional access.md

 4. On the **Pick an account** page, select **`AlexW@yourtenant.onmicrosoft.com`**.

 5. On the **Enter password** page, enter the tenant password and select **Sign in**.

+   > Notice, that even is MFA is disabled on Alex Wilbers User, Multifactor authentication is triggered.

 6. At the Stay signed in message, select **No**.